Marcus Insights

 Integrating risk management with strategic planning is crucial for aligning the company's risk appetite with its long-term objectives in the volatile construction industry.
 This integration begins with the recognition that risk management is not a separate function but a strategic tool that informs decision-making.

 To achieve this, the company should establish clear communication channels between the risk management team and senior executives involved in strategic planning.
 Risk assessments should be an integral part of the strategic planning process, with risk managers providing insights into potential threats and opportunities that could impact the company's strategic goals.
 This requires a shift in mindset, viewing risk management as a partner in strategy rather than a compliance function.
-Additionally, Scenario Planning can be a valuable tool in this integration, helping the company explore how different risk scenarios could impact strategic objectives and enabling more resilient strategic planning.
+Additionally, scenario planning can be a valuable tool in this integration, helping the company explore how different risk scenarios could impact strategic objectives and enabling more resilient strategic planning.

-Learn more about Scenario Planning Strategic Planning
+Learn more about Scenario Planning Compliance Strategic Planning

 Collaboration Between Risk and Project Management Teams